 - Problems with balance

 These tumors start in your pituitary gland, which sits at the base of your brain and makes hormones.
 The pituitary also directs other glands in your body to make their hormones.

 Pituitary adenomas are common.
 Up to 1 in 5 adults have tiny tumors in their pituitary gland.
 Most of these tumors never grow or cause problems.

 Women get these more often than men.
 Anyone can get these tumors, but people with the inherited disease multiple endocrine neoplasia type 1 (MEN1) are more likely to get them.

-Some pituitary adenomas produce hormones.
+Some pituitary adenomas make hormones.
 These are called functional tumors.

 If it creates:

-Prolactin , and you're a woman, you may miss menstrual periods, or they may stop all together.
+Prolactin, and you're a woman, you may miss menstrual periods or they may stop.
 Men may notice breast enlargement.

 Adrenocorticotropic hormone (ACTH), you'll probably have symptoms of something called Cushing's disease.
 These can include weight gain, easy bruising, and weakness.

 Thyroid stimulating hormone (TSH), it can bring hyperthyroidism symptoms like weight loss, nervousness, and sweating.